How To Achieve A Clutter Free Home

 How many of you have piles of clutter sitting on your kitchen counters??
 Or piling up over your computer in the office??
 Feel overwhelmed by the growing piles, and not sure where to start?

-This has been a common theme I have found through reader emails.
 So, in order to offer as much help as possible, I am sharing my tips for creating a clutter free home, and ways to keep it that way!

 Start Small

 When the overwhelm hits to getting that clutter free home, it can be tough to figure out where to start.
-I have found that when you start small, it makes the process seem more manageable.

 Group Like Items Together

 When you are decluttering, start to take note of all the items you have spread out throughout your entire house.
-All those cleaning supplies?
-Try to group them all together.
-This helps you visually see what you have!
-You will probably be surprised by how much extra you have accumulated.

 When I group items, I focus on these larger areas in this specific order:

--Wearables (clothing, shoes, bags, etc.)
+Wearables (clothing, shoes, bags, etc.)

--Books (cookbooks, kids’ books, etc.)
+Books (cookbooks, kids’ books, etc.)

--Toiletries (anything in the bathroom)
+Toiletries (anything in the bathroom)

--Kitchen Gadgets and Food (everything in the kitchen and pantry)
+Kitchen Gadgets and Food (everything in the kitchen and pantry)

--Technology (both devices and what is on the actual device itself)
+Technology (both devices and what is on the actual device itself)

--Papers (magazines, bills, artwork, etc.)
+Papers (magazines, bills, artwork, etc.)

--Miscellaneous (the remaining items you haven’t done anything with, which could be office supplies, art supplies, cleaning supplies, etc.)
+Miscellaneous (the remaining items you haven’t done anything with, which could be office supplies, art supplies, cleaning supplies, etc.)

 Edit Down What You Have

-Once you have categorized everything, it is time to edit down everything you have.
 That means you can either combine, donate, sell, or dump whatever you aren’t using or what you have in excess.

-For example, if you have 3 of the exact same shirt, you could easily keep one and sell/donate the other two.
 You have just edited down your wardrobe, which means that it is one less thing you have to worry about putting away next time you do laundry!

 Give Everything A Home

 Every grouping needs to have a home.
 This helps create a clutter free home because everything has a place and a purpose.
-I recommend keeping all the items together from one category.
-I suggest all cleaning supplies in one location.
-Or put all extra cleaning supplies together, while the ones you are using can be in a caddie under the sink.

-All shoes should be stored together.
 Or store every day shoes together and dress shoes are stored in a different location.
 But the categories are all stored together.

 Deal With Clutter Before It Piles Up